- Cheap Travel

 We stayed close to Trindade station, this meant easy access to and from the airport.
 The station there has lockers to store your things on your final day (if you have a late flight home and want to explore during the day).
 From there we could easily walk to all of the main sites.

-Cheap Things to do in Porto
+Top things to do in Porto Portugal

 Take a river cruise